appirio-tech/tc-ui/README.md

 - Follow the instructions under [Get Emmet working](http://www.nitinh.com/2015/02/setting-sublime-text-react-jsx-development/)
   - **Note:** Add the last snippet of code to `reg_replace.sublime-settings` by navigating to  `Sublime Text -> Preferences -> Package Settings -> Reg Replace -> Settings-User`

-## Using the react-components repository in your app
+## Using the tc-ui repository in your app

 ## Install

 ```
-npm install appirio-tech-tc-ui
+npm install tc-ui
 ```